zWhiteBytes/BTRRBXUi/readme.md

 # how do i use it?

-download the code, extract it and just run the python script. that should do the trick
+download the code, extract it and just run the python script. that should do the trick, also dont get scared if it runs and closes, unless no text pops up or whatever idk man

+# well how do i open the menu now?

+1. click the invisible button
+2. press 'esc'